wix-playground/dapperdox/README.md

             - `index.tmpl` - Custom API specification page, in HTML or
             - `index.md`   - Custom API specification page, in GFM

-If you are documenting a single openAPI specification, Swaggerly will automatically show the openAPI specification page and skip the top level 'available specifications' page.
-If you do not want this behaviour, then start Swaggerly with the `-force-root-page=true` option (see [Configuration parameters](#configuration-parameters)).
+If you are documenting a single openAPI specification, DapperDox will automatically show the openAPI specification page and skip the top level 'available specifications' page.
+If you do not want this behaviour, then start DapperDox with the `-force-root-page=true` option (see [Configuration parameters](#configuration-parameters)).

 The recommendation is that you use markdown instead of HTML, for the reasons described in